Fahd bin Turki Al Saud: Career

 Prince Fahd joined the Saudi military in 1983.
 He first led paratroops and then special forces.
 Later he became deputy commander of ground forces and led the joint special operations, including Decisive Storm and Restoring Hope.
 Until the death of Prince Sultan bin Abdulaziz, who was the defense minister, Prince Fahd allied with him.

 Prince Fahd was appointed the commander of the Saudi-led coalition joint forces in February 2018.
 He was the commander of the Royal Saudi Land Forces from April 2017.

 On 31 August 2020, Prince Fahd was replaced by Mutlaq bin Salim Al Azaima in the post of Joint Coalition Forces Commander in Yemen.
 Prince Fahd was forcibly retired following his removal.
 The reason for Prince Fahd's dismissal was corruption allegations in regard to the transactions at the ministry of defense.

-In June 2021, he was said to have been sentenced to death by a military court over an alleged coup attempt to remove King Salman and his son and Crown Prince Mohammed bin Salman.
+In June 2021, he was said to have been sentenced to death by a military court over an alleged coup attempt to remove King Salman and his son Crown Prince Mohammed bin Salman.
 King Salman and Mohammed bin Salman are Fahd's uncle and cousin, respectively.